As with most projects, it pays to know what you're doing before you start wallpapering your walls.

 Inside corners should be hung in two pieces.
 Measure top and bottom from the edge of the last length hung into the corner.
 Take the largest distance and add 15mm.
 Transfer this measurement to the length of paper to be hung, cut at this measurement and hang.
 This will allow 15mm to return onto the next wall.

-In corners where vinyl laps vinyl, use a special vinyl to vinyl adhesive such as Metylan Border Adhesive.
+In corners where vinyl laps vinyl, use a special vinyl-to-vinyl adhesive such as Shurstik Stick Down adhesive.

 To hang around doors and windows it is best to hang the full strip of wallpaper so it overlaps the frame and smooth it into place to the edge of the door or window frame.
 Diagonally cut the wallpaper to the corners of the door or window frame so that the wallpaper is lying smoothly against the wall.
 Trim the excess off around the frame using a straight edge and knife.